Catalina Morales

-Catalina Morales Gómez (born December 11, 1990) is a Colombian-born model, television personality, and beauty pageant titleholder, who was crowned Miss Universe Puerto Rico 2015.
+Catalina Morales Gómez (born December 11, 1990) is a Colombian-born Puerto Rican actress, TV host, model and beauty pageant titleholder who was crowned Miss Universe Puerto Rico 2015.
 She represented Puerto Rico at Miss Universe 2015, where she was unplaced.
 In 2021, Morales appeared on season 25 of The Bachelor.

 Outside of her career in entertainment and television, Morales is also a practicing attorney, who works in business and entertainment law in New York City.

 Early life and education

 Morales was born in Medellín.
 When she was six months old, the family left Colombia and settled in Guaynabo, Puerto Rico.
 She attended Colegio Católico Notre Dame in Caguas, later graduating with a 4.0 GPA.
 Afterwards, she enrolled in the University of Puerto Rico, Río Piedras Campus, graduating magna cum laude with a bachelor's degree in advertising and public relations.
 After taking a year off from school to care for her terminally ill father, she enrolled in the University of Puerto Rico School of Law, and graduated with a Juris Doctor degree in 2017.